Muzaffar-Ahmad10/A-Basic-Python-Quiz-Application/README.md

  ## Deployment

-  * Deploying the website in Render.
+  * Deploying the website on Render.

+   ### Login or create an account on Render.

+  * Make an account in Render and login,
+  ### Creating an app

+ * Create new app
+ * Select web Service
+ * connect to the github.
+ * select repository.

+ ### Open settings Tab
+ * give name to project
+ * Select Region
+ * Store CREDS file from gitpod in key and add the values
+ * Store PORT in key and value

+ ###  Automatic and Manual deploy

+ * Choose a method to deploy
+ * After Deploy is clicked it will install various file

+ ### Final Deployment
+  * A view button will display
+  * Once clicked the website will open
   * The website was deployed using code institute instructions.
-  *  create a new app in Render
-  *  Enter the required details
-  *  Link the render app to the repository
-  *  Click on Deploy

   ### Thank You

  * I would like to Say Thank you to my mentor Mo Shami for guide me.
- * I also want to say Thanks to Slack community for helping me when I was getting stuck with some challenges.
+ * I also want to Say Thanks to Slack community for helping me when I was getting stuck with some challenges.
+ * I would like to Say thanks to Tutor Assistance, its help me alot to depoly my project on Render.